Muhozgu/muhozgu/README.md

 <b>

-* 🌍  I'm based in Warsaw-Masovia, Poland,
+* 🌍  I'm based in Poland,
 * ✉️  You can contact me at [muhoza.g@outlook.com](mailto:muhoza.g@outlook.com),
 * 🧠  I'm learning Computer Science,
 * 🤝  I'm open to collaborating on projects that challenge me to learn and grow.